Octopus sinensis

-Octopus sinensis (commonly the East Asian common octopus) is a mollusk belonging to the class Cephalopoda.
-Octopus sinensis is a well-known shallow-water benthic octopus species found in the coastal, temperature waters of South Korea, China, and Japan, with the species name, sinensis being Latin for Chinese.
-Octopus sinensis is closely related to the Atlantic and Mediterranean common octopus, Octopus vulgaris.
-Because of the morphological similarities, O. sinensis was considered synonymous with Octopus vulgaris until 2017.
+Octopus sinensis (commonly known as the East Asian common octopus) is a mollusk belonging to the class Cephalopoda.
+Octopus sinensis is a shallow-water species found in coastal temperate waters of Japan, South Korea, and China, with the species name, sinensis being Latin for "Chinese".
+Octopus sinensis is closely related to the Atlantic and Mediterranean common octopus, Octopus vulgaris, another octopus inhabiting the benthic zone; the two are so morphologically similar that O. sinensis was considered a population of Octopus vulgaris until 2017.
 Octopus sinensis are carnivores that prey upon on many shallow-water animals such as crustaceans and mollusks.